 - 3-Ingredient Korean Strawberry Milk

 3-Ingredient Matcha Ice Cream

-- Add sweetened condensed milk into a bowl.
+- Add condensed milk into a bowl.
 Sift in the matcha powder and mix until well combined.
 Set aside.

 - Add heavy cream to a mixing bowl, or into a bowl of a stand mixer.
 Start whipping on low speed, gradually increase the speed, and continue to whip until stiff peaks form.
 Fold in the matcha paste, and whip again on medium speed until well combined.

 - Transfer to a freezer-safe airtight container (or a loaf pan sealed tightly with plastic wrap) and freeze for at least 6 hours before serving.
 Enjoy with your favorite toppings!